cheap restaurants in Times Square

 • The Vibe: Moody, modern, and very “New York.”
 It feels like a boutique lounge but serves world-class food.

-• What to Order: The Moo Hong (Phuket-style braised pork belly) is life-changing, but if you’re on a budget, stick to the Pad Thai Chicken—their Southern version uses a coconut curry cream that makes it the best in the city.
+• What to Order: The Moo Hong (Phuket-style braised pork belly) is amazing, but if you’re on a budget, stick to the Pad Thai Chicken—their Southern version uses a coconut curry cream that makes it the best in the city.

 • The Drink to Pair: A Thai Iced Tea (essential for cooling down the spicy Southern dishes) or their signature Butterfly Pea cocktail.